AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_2/Unit4.md.txt

 ```

 ### Activity 4.2.3
 Given the array below, loop through the array and print out all odd numbers on a separate line.
-Order is not important!  **Do not print** any numbers that come after 894 in the sequence.
+Order is not important!  **Do not print** any numbers that come after 894 in the sequence.  **Hint:** One wayyou will need to use .length

 ```java
 public class Main {